sparkhound772/veracrypt-cli-script/README.md

 ## Future improvements

+- Replace tabs with spaces?
+Mostly because GitHub by default renders tabs as 8(!) spaces, unless the viewer has changed this under Settings -> Appearence.
 - Review the script and make sure it still even works.
 - Improve regex to include ~/'container'
 - Implement timeout for password memory storage